 Here are some of the root causes of voltage fluctuation that happens in your household or office-

 If your area or household gets a poor electric supply, that can cause voltage fluctuations.
 Any loose connection in your building or power supply lines can cause this damage.
 Besides, if there is any low capacity transmitter, it can cause a poor supply of electricity.

 This is another reason for voltage fluctuations.
 If the building’s wiring is not fabricated well, the wires may not hold the sufficient amount of power required in the building.
 Besides, pest infestation can also damage the wires, which causes voltage fluctuations.

 If there is any kind of obstructions in the transmission lines, that can cause voltage fluctuations.
-Obstruction can happen due to natural reasons like lightning, thunder strike, heavy rains, fallen branches on the wires, etc.
+Obstruction can happen due to natural reasons like a lightning, thunder strikes, heavy rains, fallen branches on the wires, etc.

-These are some of the reasons that cause voltage fluctuations, and those directly impact the electrical appliances.
+These are some of the reasons that cause voltage fluctuations, and those directly impact electrical appliances.

 Can High or Low Voltage Damage Home Appliances?

 The electrical appliances you use at home run at a certain voltage.
 For example, a steam iron runs at 1400 to 3000 Watts, while a food processor requires 500 to 1000 Watts.
 If the appliances don’t get enough power, those will get damaged.

 If there is a high voltage, any electrical home appliance can be damaged.
 So, it would help if you made sure that the power supply of your house is smooth and steady.